 How Do You Size a Bet In Poker?

-This is one of my favorite questions.
+This is one of my favorite questions about bet sizing.
 The answer as most things in poker is “It Depends”.
 Your bets should always use the size of the pot as a base.
 How much you bet in relation to the pot always depends on many situational factors.
 The goal is to bet the right amount to get your opponent to either call or fold.
 I would also mix up your bet-sizing to remain unpredictable.
 But, remember your goal is to remain consistent.
 Make sure the amount of your bet stays the same whether you are bluffing or have a good hand, so other players will not be able to detect any pattern in your game.
 Your bluffs and semi-bluffs will also be much more believable.

 I have learned through experience the difference between beginning poker players and those with true skill, is their poker strategy.
 The big difference is those skilled poker players have learned how to use bet sizing correctly to manipulate and influence the action in Texas Hold’em Poker Tournaments.